MadcowD/ell/README.md

 - [x] Serialize globals free variables at time of definition
 - [x] Come up with a nice way to display bound globals of an invocation
 - [x] Custom syntax highlighting for these bound mutable objects
 - [x] When we click invocation, the global if its overridden at the time execution needs to be updated.

-- [ ] Decide where the line between program state and program version changes.
+- [x] Decide where the line between program state and program version changes.
 If we had a global variable which was a list of [“asd”]*10000 do we include the contents of this shit in the version.

-IF ITS MUTABLE TYPE ITS NOT A PART OF THE VERSION..

 - [ ] Better definition disclosure (and hiding) for bound global variables
 - [ ] Design or steal vs-code’s debug instance widget
 - [ ] Bind all arguments to their names in the function signature (pre v1)
 - [ ] Compute type lexical closures as needed (post v1)

-- [ ] Commit cosine similarity graph for browsing.
-- [ ] Profiel closures code.
-- [ ] Add max height to the dependencies.
-- [ ] Source code graph refractor (source & dependencies should be json tree of source code)

 ## LM Functionality

 - [ ] Freezing and unfreezing LMPs